General information

 After your GP issues the prescription, you receive the token in one of two ways:

-• SMS: a short message with a clickable QR code link
+- SMS: a short message with a clickable QR code link

-• Email: similar format, with the token attachment
+- Email: similar format, with the token attachment

-The format may include a tap-to-show QR code and a 16-character "Service Token" key.
+The format may include a tap-to-show QR code and a unique "Service Token" key.
 Either is enough at any pharmacy.
 Keep the SMS or email; don't delete it until the script has been dispensed.

 If you have the Medicare app, eScripts can also appear there directly under "My Health Record" or "Prescriptions".
 Some pharmacies have their own apps (Chemist Warehouse, MedAdvisor, MyScript) that can store and display your tokens.